DO-Ui/MinLang/README.md

 # MinLang

-My own take at a bad esolang
+My esolang made in c++ inspired by c++ and python

+Check out the wiki for documentation of the language